⚠️ We are currently updating our 2021/22 tax guidance across the website

 Can I get a refund of National Insurance contributions (NIC) paid in the UK?

 It is not usually possible to get a refund of NIC, but it might be possible to have them taken into account when determining eligibility for state benefits in another country.

-If you are returning to a country within the EEA, you will need to determine whether you can ‘aggregate’ periods of contributions in this way under the terms of the UK’s withdrawal agreement from the European Union.
+If you are returning to a country within the EEA, you will need to determine whether you can ‘aggregate’ periods of contributions in this way under the terms of the UK’s withdrawal agreement from the European Union, or otherwise under the new UK-EU protocol for social security coordination.
 There is more information on this at How does the UK state pension work for migrants?, though we recommend you seek advice based on your personal circumstances.

 Alternatively, you may be able to take periods of contributions into account for determining benefit eligibility if you are returning to a country that has a social security agreement with the UK.